Analysis | Russia rationalization breaks further into the Trump-ian GOP mainstream

 Pompeo added of Putin’s response: “He would smile with me at a look that reminded me it’s a tough world out there.
 I consider him a[n] elegantly sophisticated counterpart … ”

-Plenty of others have downplayed the Russian invasion threat and suggested it’s been manufactured to distract from a number of other unrelated issues the Biden administration is facing.
+Plenty of others have downplayed the Russian invasion threat and suggested it has been manufactured to distract from other unrelated issues the Biden administration is facing.
 Chief among them was Fox’s Maria Bartiromo, who as recently as last week asked whether the whole thing might be an elaborate “ruse.”
-Owens too made that point a month ago — saying there was “quite literally no Russian threat” — before arriving at the idea that the threat is real, but is somehow our fault.
+Owens, too, made that point a month ago — saying there was “quite literally no Russian threat” — before arriving at the idea that the threat is real, but is somehow our fault.

 To be clear, there is a difference between questioning the need to get involved in Ukraine and praising Putin or suggesting Putin isn’t to blame for what’s taking place.
 And the commentary from some of the most prominent Republicans and conservatives has erred in that latter direction.
 With the likes of Trump and others, the Putin praise is often unaccompanied by any moral judgments.